d4n3sh/thedaneshproject/content/posts/2007-09-15-save-the-dogs-sign-the-petition.md

 I agree that stray dogs need to be taken off the streets and given a home but not in this manner.
 They are such loving and gentle animals.
 Can't we show compassion?
 SPCA, PAW should be ready to handle this, where are they?

 I live in an area filled with cats and I hate cats.
 They get into your home and take a dump, eee!!!
 I've tried complaining to the neighbors but they decide to ignore.
 What kind of pet owners are these people?
 I want a pet but not the responsibility that comes along with it.
 Sometimes I feel like putting shotgun to the cat's head when my dog has them cornered and pulling the trigger but I don't.
 Why?
 Well I believe no one on planet earth has the right to taken the life of another being.
-Simple&#8230;
+Simple...

 We need your support to save these poor animals.
 Please sign the "[Stop The Hunt petition][2]" to stop the competition.